woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/cart-checkout/payment.md

 - To test Microsoft Pay you will need to have Edge installed.
-- You will also need to be on a supported country, to better verify your compatibility visit [this page](https://stripe.com/docs/stripe-js/elements/payment-request-button#react-overview) You should see if you're on a supported platform or not
+- You will also need to be on a supported country, to better verify your compatibility visit [this page](https://stripe.com/docs/stripe-js/elements/payment-request-button#react-overview) You should see if you're on a supported platform or not.

 Unsupported:
 ![](https://i.imgur.com/EpkFrat.png).